SenseNet/sncom-resources/_docs/example-apps.md

 - prettier and eslint 💅
 - husky lint & prettier precommit hook ⚓

+Each example app requires a login for example into one of our demo repositories (username: businesscat, password: businesscat, respositoryurl: https://dev.demo.sensenet.com)

 ## Image gallery
 This single page application shows how to build a simple photo gallery app with React connected to a sensenet content repository.